Suzanne R Trupin, MD

 What are the alternatives to a hysterectomy?

-As mentioned above, a hysterectomy for conditions other than cancer is generally not considered until after other tests or medications are unsuccessful.
+As mentioned above, a hysterectomy for conditions other than cancer is generally not considered until after treatments are unsuccessful.
 There are also newer procedures, such as uterine artery embolization (UAE) or surgical removal of a portion of the uterus (myomectomy), that are being used to treat excessive uterine bleeding.
 Endometrial ablation technique and newer medications are also alternatives.

 Should women who have had a hysterectomy continue to have Pap smears?

 Any woman with a history of abnormal Pap smears is recommended to have Pap smears for the remainder of her life.
-When the cervix has already been removed, these smears are more accurately called "vaginal cuff" smears, instead of Pap smears.
 This is because of the low, but real chance that cervical cancer can recur right at the surgical site where the cervix was removed.

 Women who do not need to continue having Pap smears are those who have had vaginal hysterectomy or abdominal hysterectomy for benign (not cancer) reasons, such as uterine fibroids.
 Provided that they have had normal Pap smears prior to the procedure, they need not continue to have Pap smears after their surgery.